princeprag/discord-bot/CONTRIBUTING.md

 ## Other contributions

 If you are not comfortable with working on the codebase, there are still other ways you can contribute!
 You can:

 - Help test features
 - Help propose new features
 - Help keep the documentation here and in the [documentation repository](https://github.com/nhcarrigan/Becca-Lyria-documentation/) up to date
+- Create more [art](./img) for Becca!

 Big thanks to ALL of our contributors!
 You are awesome!